tiwarishubham635/CSAI-Department-Website/README.md

     1. MongoDB
     2. Node
  # To run the repository on the system:
+    1. Clone the repository using "git clone https://github.com/CSAIDept/MERN-App.git"
-    1. Install node_modules via "npm install" in 2 folders repsectively.
+    2. Install node_modules via "npm install" in 2 folders repsectively.
             a.
 Base Folder
             b. client
-    2. Use "npm start" to run the development server
+    3. Use "npm start" to run the development server

  # Snapshots of the Website
    ![Screenshot](Snapshots/Homepage.jpg)